sobirjonovme/BlogProject/README.md

 A blog website built using the Django framework and Python programming language.
 The website is designed to allow users to post articles and write comments, but only if they are logged in.

-Link for the site: [BlogProject](https://blogproject1.pythonanywhere.com/)
+Link for Live Demo: [BlogProject](https://blogproject1.pythonanywhere.com/)

 ## Getting Started